ChlorisJ/VIX-Index-Forecasting/README.md

 ![image](https://user-images.githubusercontent.com/77589878/131267938-bc2ee796-6430-4f70-b378-8da2b3c9c784.png)

 Please note the index is generated with code below.
-I had to manully take out some holidays for the indexes to match
+I had to manually take out some holidays for the indexes to match

 ```
 index=pd.bdate_range(start=pd.to_datetime('2019-12-18'),end=pd.to_datetime('01/31/2020'))